RRIL97/CryptoTrade/README.md

 # CryptoTrade
 A Crypto trading bot in the making.
-Utilizes Binance API & Will integrate by bit.
+Utilizes Binance API at the moment.

 Has the following indicators built in and tested against trading view.